United Grand Lodges of Germany

 The United Grand Lodges of Germany (German: Vereinigte Großlogen von Deutschland or VGLvD) is an association (confederation) of the five Grand Lodges of Freemasons in Germany which are recognized as regular by the United Grand Lodge of England, and represents them all at an international level.

-The Masons of the VGLvD are committed to dignity, freedom and self-determination of people-centered traditions of their league.
 The organization claims to have approximately 470 lodges, all male, for a total of about 14,100 Masons (there is a separate Women's Grand Lodge of Germany and the two grand lodges recognize the existence of each other, though they have no official ties).

 Grand Lodges

 The United Grand Lodges of Germany comprise five constituent lodges: